1. In the Classroom

 Cliques, racial and ethnic lines, socioeconomic class—so many factors are at work in the cafeteria.
 National surveys of students continue to indicate that the cafeteria is the place on campus where dividing lines are most clearly drawn.

-Because of that, a group at one table can easily fall into biased remarks about some other group across the room.
+Because of that, a group at one table can easily fall into bigoted remarks about some other group across the room.
 These remarks are overheard by passersby—other students, teachers, administrators, cafeteria workers.

 It’s a ripe landscape for speaking up.